N1naa/N1naa.github.io/index.md

     <h1> Chapter 1 | The Study: Getting to know Planet Wikipedia. </h1>
     <p>The Architects start by studying their planet, to gain a better understanding, helping guide them to select an appropriate approach for their plan.</p>
-    <p>They start by crafting a directional map of Planet Wikipedia, using the SentenceTransformer("all-MiniLM-L6-v2") for natural language processing tasks that involve embedding sentences into a dense vector space.
-The goal is to visualize the connections between towns (articles) to uncover the existing paths and gaps in the knowledge network.</p>
+    <p>They start by crafting a directional map of Planet Wikipedia, visualizing the connections between towns (articles) to uncover the existing paths and gaps in the knowledge network.</p>

     <p>As they observe the map, they notice a clear pattern: the largest cities, representing the most influential articles, have the most roads and connections to neighboring towns.
 On the other hand, smaller cities, symbolic of lesser-known topics, are more isolated, with fewer paths linking them to others.</p>